ibpdas/macrocycle-ai-agent/README.md

 ## What It Does

-An autonomous **macroeconomic intelligence assistant** demonstrating the potential of **AI-driven data agents** and responsible innovation.
+**MacroCycle AI Agent** is an autonomous **macroeconomic intelligence prototype** that explores how AI driven data agents can safely automate open data analysis while maintaining human accountability and ethical guardrails.

-MacroCycle automates the collection, analysis, and explanation of key macroeconomic and market indicators to infer business cycle phases.
+It was developed in sandboxed enviroment as part of the **Imperial College London AI Policy Fellowship** to test how autonomous data agents could be adapted to public sector data and policy contexts, including applications in **Defra’s data ecosystem** (e.g., circular economy, waste, and environmental protection).

-Instead of manually searching for data, it orchestrates multiple open data feeds and provides transparent, explainable summaries using LLM reasoning.
+Key features and focus areas:

-### Key Features
+- **Automation of Key Metrics** – Fetches and analyses 50+ economic indicators (FRED, CBOE, Yahoo Finance).
-- **Automates Key Metrics** – Fetches and refreshes 50+ indicators from FRED, CBOE, and Yahoo Finance
+- **Structured Reasoning** – Classifies business cycle phases with confidence scoring and metadata logging.
-- **Infers & Analyses** – Classifies business cycle phases (Expansion / Peak / Contraction / Trough) with confidence scoring
+- **Human Oversight** – Maintains human-in-the-loop control; all AI outputs are explanatory, not predictive.
-- **Natural Language Queries** – Conversational interface powered by GPT-5 for context-aware economic Q&A
+- **Open Data Ethics** – Built entirely on public APIs with clear provenance and synthetic data boundaries.
-- **Self-Service Dashboards** – Explore macro, market, and sentiment data interactively
+- **Reproducibility** – All workflows version-controlled, modular, and open for reuse.
-- **Data Governance Insights** – Surfaces data quality challenges to guide ethical, unbiased and confident decision-making
+- **Educational Value** – Demonstrates how public organisations can explore AI safely before scaling.

 ---